muhdarifrawi/20240909-obsidian-folder/Java/Notes.md

 static member:
 Part of a class that is accessible through the class and belongs to the class.

+# Data Types
+## Primitive
+Boolean, Int, Double, Float, Char, String*

+\* String is considered as an Object in Java
+## Reference
+Classes, Array
 # Access Modifiers
 Allows us to determine programmatically where certain variables and methods can be accessed in our code.